 Al-Rahman - Al-Raheem

-Al-Rahman refers to the vastness of nature’s motherly nourishment to its evolution and al-Raheem refers to its effect on His evolutionary process.
+Al-Rahman refers to the vastness of nature’s motherly nourishment to its evolution and al-Raheem refers to its benevolent effect on His evolutionary process.
 Whenever the word al-Rahman and its derivatives occur in the book Quran it signifies guidance and knowledge.
-So Rehman is the Possessor of vast knowledge plus Educator that gives direction to the evolution process, and al-Raheem is the Owner of Rehmat (natural guidance) that surrounds His evolution.
+So Rehman is the Possessor of vast knowledge plus Educator that gives direction to the evolution process, and al-Raheem is the Possessor of Rehmat (natural guidance) that surrounds His evolution.
 The system of Allah works on Justice and not on Mercy or Favours.